sivasuryaa-mk/FitnessCoach/Project_Report_AIFitnessCoach.md

 ### 3.1 Architecture Overview

-The Home Fitness Coach follows a **5-layer architecture** adapted from the ShopAssistAI reference project:
+The AI Fitness Coach follows a **5-layer architecture** adapted from the ShopAssistAI reference project:

 ```
 ┌─────────────────────────────────────────────────────────────┐